muhammadnajwa007/Autism-Data-Analysis/README.md

 ## 📊 Dataset
 Image dataset containing autism and non-autism categories used for exploratory analysis and visualization.
+This repository includes a small sample of the image dataset for demonstration purposes.
+The full dataset is not included due to size limitations.

 ## 🔍 Analysis Process
 - Data cleaning and preprocessing